210524training/demos/week6/notes/sql.md

 ## Composite Keys
 Most of the time, the primary key will consist of a single column.
 Sometimes, however, multiple columns may be used together to create a primary key to uniquely identify a row.
 Each column that makes up this primary key, is known as a candidate key.
 This forms a primary key with multiple columns that is known as a composite key.
 In the example of a CD collection, we may have a table called `song` that has the columns `track_no`, `album_id`, `genre`, etc. Notice that `track_no` by itself would not work as a primary key, because we will have multiple albums with the same track numbers (1st song is track_no 1 for example, in each album).
 In this case, we would have a composite key made up of the **candidate keys**, album_id and track_no to uniquely identify a song.

+## Referential Integrity
+Whenever we create relationships between tables, such as by having a foreign key in one table link to the primary key in another table, we want to make sure that integrity is upheld between the two tables.
+What this means is we should always have a foreign key that points to a priamry key value that actually exists.
+So, if you try to delete a record in one table that the foreign key in another table depends on, SQL will not allow you to do so without doing some sort of "cascade" operation.
+This is to prevent "orphan" records from occurring.
+- Example: if you try to delete a ship that contains many pirates, you need to delete the pirates first before deleting the ship

 # Cardinality / Multiplicity
 Describes the numerical relationship between 2 tables.
 There are 3 categories:
 - 1 to 1